MOIS3Y/nvchad4nix/README.md

 There will also be a problem with the ability to change the configuration on the fly, since this changes the `chadrc.lua` file

-The method I used to solve this problem (home-manager module) is a hack.
+The method We used to solve this problem (home-manager module) is a hack.
 Don't worry, it doesn't break anything, but it doesn't follow the basic principle of how home-manager adds configuration files to the user's home directory.
 Absolutely all configuration files are stored in `/nix/store/`